-LAWS6301 - Corruption and International Developments: Responses in Law, Policy & Practice
+LAWS6301 - Corruption and International Development: Responses in Law, Policy & Practice

 - Introduction to the array of domestic and international approaches currently applied to address the complex nature of corruption.